 The 1000D writes its imaging data to SDHC cards, while the 20D uses Compact Flash cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Canon EOS 20D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Studio photographers will appreciate that the Canon 20D (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1000D or the Canon 20D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1000D:

 - More detail: Offers more megapixels (10.1 vs 8.2MP) with a 11% higher linear resolution.